Economic and Social Rights

 To explore our economic and social rights data, visit our Rights Tracker.

 Civil and Political Rights

-American Samoa, Angola, Australia, Brazil, Cook Islands, Democratic Republic of Congo, Fiji, French Polynesia, Federated States of Micronesia, Guam, Jordan, Kazakhstan, Kyrgyzstan, Liberia, Marshall Islands, Mexico, Mozambique, Nauru, Nepal, New Caledonia, New Zealand, Niue, Northern Mariana Islands, Papua New Guinea, Samoa, Saudi Arabia, Solomon Islands, South Korea, Tonga, United Kingdom, United States, Vanuatu, Venezuela, Vietnam.
+American Samoa, Angola, Australia, Brazil, Cook Islands, Democratic Republic of Congo, Fiji, Federated States of Micronesia, Guam, Jordan, Kazakhstan, Kyrgyzstan, Liberia, Marshall Islands, Mexico, Mozambique, Nauru, Nepal, New Caledonia, New Zealand, Niue, Northern Mariana Islands, Papua New Guinea, Samoa, Saudi Arabia, Solomon Islands, South Korea, Tonga, United Kingdom, United States, Vanuatu, Venezuela, Vietnam.

 To learn more about how we produce this data, please see our civil and political rights methodology.

 Add your country for civil and political rights